dhes/ColonoscopyPolyp/input/pagecontent/index.md

 4 The code for the procedure must come from the value set cp-colonoscopy-procedure.
 ```

-Here is the cp-colonoscopy-procedure list:
+Here is the cp-colonoscopy-procedure value set:

 ```
 * $SNOMEDCT#28939002 "Endoscopic polypectomy of large intestine (procedure)"
 * $SNOMEDCT#6019008 "Endoscopy of large intestine (procedure)"
 * $SNOMEDCT#80050006 "Endoscopic biopsy of large intestine (procedure)"
-* $SNOMEDCT#609279008 "Endoscopic excision of tissue of large intestine
+* $SNOMEDCT#609279008 "Endoscopic excision of tissue of large intestine"
-* $SNOMEDCT#78133002 "Endoscopic excision of lesion of large intestine (procedure) "
+* $SNOMEDCT#78133002 "Endoscopic excision of lesion of large intestine (procedure)"
 * $SNOMEDCT#446170008 "Colonoscopic excision of lesion of large intestine (procedure)"
-* $SNOMEDCT#73761001 "Colonoscopy (procedure) "
+* $SNOMEDCT#73761001 "Colonoscopy (procedure)"
 * $SNOMEDCT#444783004 "Screening colonoscopy (procedure)"
 ```